p4lang/PI/proto/docs/p4runtime.md

 clone copies.
 These port numbers are used to populate the egress_port metadata in the egress pipeline.
 Note that egress_port is immutable in the egress pipeline.
 Furthermore, PSA mandates that the egress_port value must refer to a singleton, otherwise the PRE behavior is undefined.

-In P4Runtime, the PRE entry messages may refer to singleton or trunk ports.
+In P4Runtime, the PRE entry messages refer to singleton ports by default.

-However, it is the responsibility of the P4Runtime service to resolve any trunk ports into valid singleton ports before programming the underlying PSA-compliant device.
-The P4Runtime service may modify the PSA device programming with a different member of the trunk provided in the original PRE entry.
-The mechanics of such resolution are out of the scope of P4Runtime.
-Furthermore, a P4Runtime read response for PRE entries must contain the same port numbers as last written, regardless of trunk resolution.
+*TODO: Discuss potential use of translation, resolution and watch annotations to support cases like multicast to LAGs or clone to arbitrary destination.*